BoogieMonster1O1/TimeHud/README.md

 A server side mod for Fabric and Sponge that displays the current time in the `HH:MM` format in the actionbar title.

+The Fabric and Sponge implementations should only be used on dedicated servers.
+The Liteloader implementation is client only.

 ### Building
 - Fork and clone this repository.
 - Run `./gradlew build`.